WithoutHaste/WithoutHaste.Drawing.Shapes/README.md

 # WithoutHaste.Drawing.Shapes

-C# Library of shape and geometry calculations and operations.
+C# library of shape/geometry calculations and operations.

 This library is under active development.
 Report bugs and request features on Github, or to wohaste@gmail.com.

 ## Shapes

+All shapes are derived from the abstract `Shape` class.

 [Point](documentation/Point.md)
 [Line](documentation/Line.md)